jeff-hykin/tamu_csce_635_labs/lab1/instructions/week4.md

 ## Due when?

-Two due dates!
-- Some time before Friday
-    - demonstrate using the Face API
-    - demonstrate using `playSound()` in the main.js
-    - It can be after class, in office hours, or in a screen recording
-- Then the typical in person demo Fri March 8st
+In person demo Fri March 8st

 ## What needs to be done